 Gastronomy & Wine

 Deeply attached to their patch of land, people in this predominantly rural neck of the woods hold their gastronomy and wine in the highest regard.
 For Tuscans, eating and drinking is a fine art to rival their idyllic surroundings.
-Thanks to an ancient cuisine sourced in the family farmsteads from seasonal fruits of the land and sea, visitors to Tuscany always eat exceedingly well.
+Thanks to an ancient cuisine sourced in the family farmsteads from seasonal fruits of the land and sea, visitors to the Tuscany region always eat exceedingly well.
 Dining in Tuscany covers the whole gamut, from street food to chic farm tables, from Michelin extravaganzas to gourmet pizzas.
 Spicy green olives, extra-virgin olive oils, smoky porcini mushrooms, and bags of beans are culinary trademarks across the Tuscan board, but what ends up on your palate is highly seasonal dependent.
 “As it should be,” Tuscans will chorus!

 And yet, and yet.
 This is just the beginning.
 Regional specialties are just as important as seasonal, region-wide treats.
 Cheese aficionados always make a beeline for Pienza, where some of Italy’s finest pecorino is crafted, and the Val di Chiana, where sheep cheese is wrapped in fern fronds to become ravaggiolo.
 The same gorgeous rolling green valley is also where the world-famous Chianina beef comes from, making it the perfect place to sample bistecca alla Fiorentina, perhaps after a delectable course of pici ( a type of local hand-rolled pasta).